-According the most recent Centers For Disease Control (CDC) report, Suicide is the 10th leading cause of death in the United States.
+According to the most recent report by the Centers For Disease Control (CDC), Suicide is the 10th leading cause of death in the United States.
 It occurs at a rate more than double that of homicide.
 The most common method used is firearms.
 Among people ages 15 to 34, suicide is the 2nd leading cause of death.
 Woman are catching up to the number of men that are taking their lives.
 It has been thought that 54% of suicides were by individuals without a known mental illness.
 However, when there is a careful assessment of medical records and information is gleaned from family members, researchers have found that 90% of these individuals will have direct evidence of a mental health condition.

 If you’re in a crisis now, do not hesitate to call the National Suicide Prevention Lifeline.
 The Kovner Center does not provide emergency after hours care.

 - To chat online with a counselor, click here: http://www.suicidepreventionlifeline.org/GetHelp/LifelineChat.aspx

 - The National Suicide Prevention Lifeline website: http://www.suicidepreventionlifeline.org/

 - For the hearing impaired, contact the Lifeline by TTY at: 1-800-799-4889

 If you are not in a state of emergency and you are seeking compassion and understanding, safety and professional direction, I can help.
 Together we can work to promote insight into your issues.
 I will teach and encourage you to practice coping skills and help you design individualized methods to build self-esteem and self-confidence, overcome rejection and betrayal, reduce your symptoms, and help you to understand the abusive and damaging experiences of the past.
 You will learn the underlying mechanisms that are causing your distress.

 I have the experience, training and compassion to provide the professional care you need.
 I use a combination of evidenced-based scientific methods to teach you how to relieve your emotional pain and suffering.